zoffixznet/perl6.party/post/Write-Your-Damned-Docs-Buddy.md

 No one should care what's underneath the hood of your subroutine.
 All we want to know is were the pedals are!
 You don't need to write a novel.
-It doesn't even need to spelled right!
+It doesn't even need to be spelled right!
 Just write SOMETHING!

 Seriously.
 Stop being a giant dick and write your damned docs, buddy!